 1. Place a steadily rising fee on fossil fuels

-To account for the cost of burning fossil fuels, we propose an initial fee of $15/metric ton on the CO2 equivalent emissions of fossil fuels, escalating by $10/metric ton each year, imposed upstream at the mine, well or port of entry.
+To account for the cost of burning fossil fuels, we propose an initial fee of $15/metric ton on the CO2 equivalent emissions of fossil fuels, escalating by $10/metric ton each year, imposed upstream — as near as feasible to the mine, well, or port of entry.

 Accounting for the true cost of fossil fuel emissions not only creates a level-playing field for all sources of energy, but also informs consumers of the true cost comparison of various fuels when making purchase decisions.

 2. Give 100% of the fees minus administrative costs back to households each month.

 100% of the net fees from the carbon fee are held in a Carbon Fees Trust fund and returned directly to households as a monthly dividend.

 About 60 percent of Americans will receive more in Dividends than they will pay in higher prices.
 This feature will inject billions into the economy, protect family budgets, free households to make independent choices about their energy usage, spur innovation, and build aggregate demand for low-carbon products at the consumer level.

 3. Use a border adjustment to stop business relocation.